 With one film in the can, production began immediately on a second film, Sandy Burke of the U-Bar-U, with a script by J. Allen Dunn that once again cast Virginia Lee as Bennison’s co-star.
 Bennison’s character, Sandy Burke, is a decidedly busy man in this film.
 He rescues an orphan, helps a widow pay her mortgage by robbing a stage coach, outwits a group of sleazy gamblers in a crooked poker game, outwits the cattle rustlers, rescues the sheriff’s daughter (Virginia Lee) from the bad guys, and ends up in the arms of the beautiful heroine in the final shot.
 Filmed almost entirely outdoors, the film effectively utilized the spacious Betzwood farms as the sprawling western ranch.
 For authenticity, it was decided to bring a herd of longhorn cattle by train from Arizona.
 The animals were apparently not well cared for during their long trip and arrived so maddened by thirst that when the doors of the cattle cars were opened, they stampeded down to the Schuylkill River to drink.
 When left to graze, they managed to locate and eat some deadly nightshade, and all of them died.
 A second herd had to be brought in.
 One scene in the film, featuring a hidden canyon where the rustlers keep the stolen cattle, may have been influenced by an episode in Douglas Fairbanks’s The Man From Painted Post, which had been released the previous year.
 Sandy Burke is today the only Bennison film to survive completely intact, with the original print housed at the Library of Congress and a 16mm print and video copy owned by the Betzwood Film Archive.

 Next on the production schedule was Speedy Meade, written and directed by Ira Lowry.
 For this film, Lowry also hired a new co-star for Bennison: Katharine MacDonald.
-MacDonald, who was destined to become better known for her feuds and affairs than her talent, was billed as “The American Beauty,” and would appear in three of the Bennison films at Betzwood.
+MacDonald, who was destined to become better known for her feuds and affairs than her talent, was billed as “The American Beauty,” and would appear in two of the Bennison films at Betzwood.
 Like Bennison, she took up residence at the nearby Audubon Inn during her work at the studio.
 Speedy Meade is entirely lost, save for a few production stills and we must relay on contemporary accounts and reviews for information.

 “Speedy Meade” is a Federal detective assigned to track down a gang of cattle rustlers.
 (Yes, more cattle rustlers.
 After the expense of bringing in all those long horn cattle, the studio was determined to get their money’s worth!)
 Speedy discovers that the gang is headed by the father of his sweetheart, Mary Dillman, who is in a convent school.
 To spy on the gang, Speedy assumes several disguises, including that of a drunken old sot at the saloon, and a ranch hand.
 Mary complicates things by paying an unexpected visit to her father.
 When Speedy mortally wounds her father in a desperate fight with the gang, the father confesses that he is really Mary’s uncle and has been using the money left to her by her real father.
 Speedy and Mary are speedily married at the end of the film.
 Speedy Meade was a very successful film that garnered several positive reviews, with one critic calling it an “old time melodrama with plenty of Jump and Ginger.”